lesfrost/CWIN17-TensorFlow/README.md

 Back to the TensorFlow install instructions.
 Use "pip" to install TenSorFlow

-C:\> pip install --upgrade tensorflow
+NC:\> pip install --upgrade tensorflow

 This will result in lots of python scripts being downloaded and will hopefully end with a sucessfully installed message.